 Preferred STI-CA selection

-The STI-PA shall provide secure API protection for the Service Provider that follows RFC6749 Section 2.3 client credentials to access its HTTP based APIs.
+The STI-PA shall provide secure API protection for the Service Provider that follows the procedures in [RFC6749] Section 2.3 client credentials to access its HTTP based APIs.
 This includes the use of an STI-PA defined client id/secret that is used in the HTTP Authorization header of each request from the Service Provider to the STI-PA.
-This authorization will allow an SP to acquire the token as described in section 6.3.5, as well as to determine the preferred STI-CA to use when requesting certificates.
+This authorization will allow an SP to acquire the Service Provide Code token as described in section 6.3.5 and determine the preferred STI-CA to use when requesting STI certificates.

 STI-CA Account Registration

-When a particular STI-CA is chosen to service STI certificate requests for a Service Provider, the Service Provider shall use the ACME defined registration process defined in [draft-ietf-acme-acme-04] Section 6.3.
+When a Service Provider selects a particular STI-CA to service STI certificate requests, the Service Provider shall use the ACME defined registration process defined in [draft-ietf-acme-acme-04] Section 6.3.

 This includes the HTTP POST request, an example of which is as follows:

-POST /acme/new-reg HTTP/1.1
+POST /acme/new-account HTTP/1.1

 Host: sti-ca.com